MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 #### Use an existing Azure AD app for your bot

 You can follow the steps to add environment variables to the .env files to use an Azure AD app created for your Teams app.
-If you don't have an Azure AD app for your bot yet or you have one but don't know where to find the correct values, see [Use existing Azure AD app in TeamsFx project](use-existing-aad-app.md).
+If you don't have an Azure AD app for your bot yet or you've one but don't know where to find the correct values, see [Use existing Azure AD app in TeamsFx project](use-existing-aad-app.md).

 1. Open `teamsapp.yml` and find the `botAadApp/create` action.